leviroyal480-a11y/Networkwalks-B082-week4-cyber-security-last-project/README.md

 # 7. Disclaimer

-**Submitted by:** Emmanuel Bafi
+**Submitted by:** Monday Royal Levi
 **Cybersecurity Mentor:** Waqas Karim, CCIE
 **Organisation:** Networkwalks
-**Batch:** B082 | Week 4 Capstone Project
+**Batch:** B082 | Week 4

-This report was produced as part of the Networkwalks B082 Cybersecurity Internship Week 4 Capstone Project.
+This report was produced as part of the Networkwalks B082 Cybersecurity Internship Week 4.

 The target was authorised for security testing, and all testing activities were conducted within the agreed scope and with written authorisation from the client.